 To make what I consider to be improvements to the core rules, I’ve borrowed ideas from issues of Dragon magazine and later D&D editions, as well as come up with a few of my own.
 My operating motto for re-tooling the game is to make it, “Simpler & Better.”

-The PHB presented clerics, druids, fighters, paladins, rangers, magic-users, illusionists, thieves, assassins, monks, and bards.
+The PHB presented clerics, fighters, magic-users, thieves, and bards, along with their associated subclasses of druids, paladins, rangers, illusionists, and assassins.
+Also included was the monk.
 UA gave us cavaliers, barbarians, and thief-acrobats, as well as more for druids and rangers, and weapon specialization for fighters.

 - Clerics (Priests or Shamans)

-All of those classes had some serious changes, which I’ll cover in detail in future posts.
-Let’s talk next about who’s not included.
+I made some major changes to most of these classes, but I’ll cover those in detail in future posts.
+For now, let’s talk next about who’s not included.